harjitmoe/egs-indices/README.md

 ### Dependencies

-The entire thing requires Python 2.7.
-You might get it working on 2.5, given simplejson.
-You might take it upon yourself to port it to 3k.
+The entire thing requires Python 3, tested on version 3.5.

 The "Extracting titles and date information from the EGS website" described below requires GNU wget.